tongwu-msft/azure-rest-api-specs/api-index/index.md

 ```

 ## Send the request
-Now that you have the service's request URI and have created the related request message header, you are ready to send the request to the REST service endpoint.
+Now that you have the service's request URI and have created the related request message header/body, you are ready to send the request to the REST service endpoint.

 For example, an HTTPS GET request method for an Azure Resource Manager provider might be sent using request header fields similar to the following, but notice the request body is empty: